SHARE THE ARTICLE

-In simple terms, NDVI gives a snapshot of plant health based on how it interacts with light, making it a reliable tool for assessing vegetation density and vitality across landscapes.
+In simple terms, NDVI gives a snapshot of plant health based on how each pixel in a satellite image interacts with wavelengths of light, making it a reliable tool for assessing vegetation density and vitality across landscapes.

 NDVI through the years